benlangfeld/benlangfeld.github.com/index.markdown

 Welcome
 =======

 I’m Ben Langfeld.
 I’m a software developer.
 I love Ruby, and so should you.
-I work mainly with Rails & Adhearsion.
+I work mainly in communications, using tools like Adhearsion and XMPP.
 You can find out more about me here.

 I blog occasionally about my work and about programming and business.